gaurangsadekar/spark-notes/notes/learning-spark/rdd.md

 #### Actions:
 Return a final value to the driver program or write data to external storage.
 Actions force evaluation of transformations on the RDD.
 RDDs also have a `collect` action to retrieve the entire RDD into memory.
 The entire dataset must fit in memory on a single machine to use `collect`.
 All RDDs are lazily evaluated.
 In Spark there is no difference between writing a single complex map or chaining together many small maps.

+Return a final value to the driver program or write data to external storage.
+Actions force evaluation of transformations on the RDD.
+RDDs also have a `collect` action to retrieve the entire RDD into memory.
+The entire dataset must fit in memory on a single machine to use `collect`.
+All RDDs are lazily evaluated.
+In Spark there is no difference between writing a single complex map or chaining together many small maps.
 Using methods and `vals` from a class requires sending the entire instance of the class to the cluster.
 To avoid sending large classes, extract the required fields into local variables.

 ### Understanding Closures